paulkiren/rn-foreground-service/README.md

 >> Documentation has been moved to https://rn-foreground.vercel.app/
 > A foreground service with headless task that can manage multiple headless tasks execution at the same time and handle interactions. 🎉

-_Looking for a contributors._
+_Looking for contributors._

 ![react-browser-tab](https://miro.medium.com/max/1728/1*5ktY8XkS5a5iM6LsLOP7jw.png)
 [DEMO](https://github.com/Raja0sama/ForegroundSerivceExample)

-### When to use this ?
+### When to use this?

-If you want a foreground service in react native, RN-foreground-service is the way to go.
-This plugin handels Headless task, multiple task, notification customization, and notification interactions.
+If you want a foreground service in React Native, RN-foreground-service is the way to go.
+This plugin handles headless tasks, multiple tasks, notification customization, and notification interactions.

 [![NPM](https://img.shields.io/npm/v/@supersami/rn-foreground-service.svg)](https://www.npmjs.com/package/@supersami/rn-foreground-service) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)